Myxococcus xanthus

 Myxococcus xanthus is a gram-negative, bacillus (or rod-shaped) species of myxobacteria that is typically found in the top-most layer of soil.
 These bacteria lack flagella; rather, they use pili for motility.
 M. xanthus is well-known for its predatory behavior on other microorganisms.
 These bacteria source carbon from lipids rather than sugars.
 They exhibit various forms of self-organizing behavior in response to environmental cues.
 Under normal conditions with abundant food, they exist as predatory, saprophytic single-species biofilm called a swarm, highlighting the importance of intercellular communication for these bacteria.
 Under starvation conditions, they undergo a multicellular development cycle.

 Microbiology

 Morphology

 M. xanthus appear as gram-negative rods without flagella.
 These rods have an average length of 7 microns and width of 0.5 microns.
-It utilizes type IV pilus (T4P) to move in a "gliding" manner, crawling along a surface.
+It utilizes type IV pili (T4P) to move in a "gliding" manner, crawling along a surface.
 As a colony or swarm, M. xanthus appear as a thin layer of ripples, often moving toward prey.
 In its spore form, the bacterium becomes a sphere with a thick outer membrane.
 This spore is yellow-orange, giving M. xanthus its name (xanthós, Ancient Greek meaning "golden").